-Based on what is shown in the VDPP, a range of housing types will be present in Village F that would serve a diversity of ages and family life cycles.
+Based on what is shown in Figure 3.3.B on page 9 of the VDPP, a range of housing types will be present in Village G and all other villages within the West Villages that would serve a diversity of ages and family life cycles.
 It is unsure, however, if the residential development that will take place will accommodate a range of incomes that are similar to the City as a whole.